Alicia Wyndham, Countess of Egremont

-In 1761 she became the first Lady of the Bedchamber to Charlotte of Mecklenburg-Strelitz, queen consort of King George III of the United Kingdom; she remained in the queen's household until her death in 1794.
+In 1761 she became the first Lady of the Bedchamber to Charlotte of Mecklenburg-Strelitz, queen consort of King George III the United Kingdom; she remained in the queen's household until her death in 1794.

 On 6 June 1767, following the death of her first husband, she married Count Hans Moritz von Brühl.
 They had one child, Harriet Brühl, who died in 1853.
 Harriet married Hugh Scott, 6th Lord Polwarth, and had children (including Henry Hepburne-Scott, 7th Lord Polwarth).